-Fieldwork for Norton Rose Fulbright’s sixteenth annual litigation trends survey was conducted in December 2020, providing up-to-date insights on key US disputes trends across a tumultuous year and a look ahead into 2021.
+Fieldwork for Norton Rose Fulbright’s 2020 Litigation Trends Survey was conducted in December 2020, providing up-to-date insights on key US disputes trends across a tumultuous year and a look ahead into 2021.
 Highlights include:

 Driven largely by commercial and labor disputes, 31 percent of corporations reported an increase in disputes as a direct result of COVID-19, while 12 percent reported experiencing a decrease.
 In 2021 this will lead to more pressure than ever for in-house teams.
 Nearly 70 percent of respondents reported increasing workloads for their teams, while 18 percent said they have a mandate to increase in-house team sizes.
 With many courts remaining shuttered, the one-third of corporations who saw their disputes backlog grow will face even greater strain as they seek to clear an excess of active cases.

 Greater workloads are compounded by budget pressures for many respondents, with approximately half reporting increased pressure to reduce legal spend despite high demand for both in-house and external counsel.
 Simultaneously, more work may be heading in-house, with many reporting a decrease in proportion of budget allocated to external counsel.

 Research indicates that this rise in workloads is likely to continue, with 7 percent of respondents foreseeing a decrease in disputes next year as a result of COVID-19, compared to 45 percent expecting an increase.